jto888/CARMSemu/post_package/validations_studies.md

 closed model the dynamic approach to steady state is often a minor consideration.
 There is little interest in what may even be a contrived starting position to the way the system is expected to operate over long periods of time.

+John Andrews, Nottingham University

+A choice presentation was made by Professor John Andrews and his assistant Silvia Tolo at the RAMS2023 conference in Orlando .
+This was to demonstrate the “next generation” of fault tree technology.
+This would pique the interest of a FaultTree package developer on R. After a presentation of binary decision diagrams, which are already handled by the FaultTree package, Markov models and Petri nets were discussed for their potential to feed into tree elements.
+So, okay it was time to finally look deeper into Markov models.
+The CARMS emulation is an outgrowth of this awakening.

+The demonstration contained simple closed models of parallel elements with failure and repair.
+Beyond providing a results table for the state probabilities, they also produced a “state intensity” value.
+This is the basis for studies comparing results with the simplified fault free calculations utilized in the FaultTree package.